 SINGLE ADULT MALES: Men between the ages of 25 and 55 account for almost half of those experiencing homelessness in Canada (47.5%), according to The State of Homelessness in Canada 2013.
 The characteristics of this group include greater incidences of mental illness, addictions and disability, including invisible disabilities such as brain injury and FASD.
 At the same time, it is also important to note that other sub-populations certain Canadian groups face unique risks and/or face special circumstances, including youth; Indigenous Peoples; women and families.
 Because the specific experiences homelessness will differ for each group, strategies to address homelessness must be tailored to these needs.

 Youth who identify as LGBTQ2S make up 29.5% of young people experiencing homelessness.
-This is important to note because the persistence of homophobia clearly plays a role in youth homelessness, with sexual minorities being over-represented in street youth populations, a result of tension between the youth and his or her family, friends and community.
+This is important to note because the persistence of homophobia clearly plays a role in youth homelessness, with sexual minorities being over-represented in street youth populations, a result of tension between the youth and their family, friends and community.
 Homophobia by the homeless sector can further oppress this population.

 WOMEN: Women make up 27.3% of those experiencing homelessness.
 Women are at increased risk for hidden homelessness, living in overcrowded conditions or having sufficient money for shelter.
 A number factors make women more likely to experience homelessness compared to men, including: precarious employment that increases the likelihood of income changes or unemployment, and having to take on additional caregiver roles such as looking after children and other dependents.
 Women, in Ontario, also experience a wage gap of 30% compared to men, making them much more likely to experience poverty.